relative-ci/agent-action/README.md

 Default: `relative-ci-artifacts` when running during `workflow_run` event

-The name of the artifact with webpack stats uploaded by another workflow
+The name of the artifact that containts the bundle stats uploaded by the triggering workflow

 #### `artifactWebpackStatsFile`

 Default: `webpack-stats.json` when running during `workflow_run` event

-The artifact webpack stats file path
+The artifact bundle stats file path

 ## Secrets